hopelucas/42-Piscine/README.md

 Many of these files are redone in a better way in my Libft project, so have a look there if you want a comparison - those are much tidier and better.
 But every file in here *should* pass the Norminette and Moulinette as of the current edition.

-I might write up explanations of each code if people would like to see it!
+As of November 23rd 2021, I'm writing tutorials for each of these pieces of C code to help you understand my process. :D